 I checked out your Russian Space Progam website and it is AWSOME dude!!!
 I'm nothing but impressed!
 I've been a fan of all things Russian/Soviet technology for years, buying models of the fighters, bombers and spacecraft back in the day... much to the displeasure of my parents, it wasn't seen as being appropriate to like the enemy's equipment over NATO's gear, such was the cold war as a boy.

-Disclaimer: All testmonials can be verified with original e-mails.
+Disclaimer: All testimonials can be verified with original e-mails and web references